Burn in. What is it? Do you need to do it? And is it worth it?

 To some, this helps performance because when the components are overly rigid, they create a harsher and less pleasing sound signature.

 As far as what actual sounds to use, there are varying schools of thought on the matter.
-Most will say pink noise is a solid bet, but others will tell you to go with a mix of this, random sounds, and different music that will push different frequency ranges.
+Most will say pink noise is a solid bet.
+The reasoning here is that while white noise emits equal energy per frequency, pink noise emits equal energy per octave.
+So using pink noise will give you an even burn in.
+Others will tell you to go with a mix of pink and white, as well as random sounds, and different genres of music that will push different frequency ranges.

 Time is another big variable here.
 While the standard appears to be about 40 hours among true believers, there really is a wide range.
 Some claim that you can hear a significant difference after just 10 hours, while others will swear by letting your sound roll for 100, 200 or even over 300 hours to get a desired sound!

 The idea that your components will be physically affected by use and lose some of their rigidity over time is accurate.
 As with all technology, there is a physical component that is subject to change as all tactile material is.
 Now, as to whether or not this effects sound in any kind of actively discernable way?

 If I’m generous, I could say it’s ambiguous.

 If I’m being harsher, the research trends pretty hard toward no.

 To date, there are no definitive measurements of any kind that prove a significant difference in sound quality.
 Many individuals and magazines have done their own frequency charting, but these are often on a scale of 1db or less - which is certainly far too small to detect differences in any kind of definitive way.